-The Russian Orthodox Church was very influential over the Alutiiq People.
-In 1794, the first missionaries arrived on Kodiak and within two years they were active on the Alaska Peninsula.
-During the first half of the 1800s, the Kodiak parish of the Russian Orthodox Church included all the Shelikof Strait and Savonoski villages.
-The missionaries were critical of the Russian American Company for its ill-treatment of the Alutiiq People, which included the practice of taking hunters far away from their homes, and the subsequent depopulation of the villages.
+The Russian-American Company initially incorporated the Sugpiaq Alutiiq people into their fur trading activities primarily through coercive means.
+The promyshlenniki used the same methods of conscripting labor and holding hostages as they had with the Aleutian people to force the Sugpiaq Alutiiq to acquire sea otter furs.
+In 1794, the first Russian Orthodox Church missionaries arrived on Kodiak and within two years they were active on the Alaska Peninsula.
+During the first half of the 1800s, the Kodiak parish of the Russian Orthodox Church included all the Katmai coastal villages.
+The missionaries were critical of the Russian-American Company for its ill-treatment of the Sugpiaq Alutiiq people, which included the practice of taking hunters far away from their homes, and the subsequent depopulation of traditional villages.
 The Katmai Wilderness Lodge now occupies the old village site, built on land still owned by the Russian Orthodox Church.
 Read more here and here.
-Explore more Old Kukak here:
+Explore more Old Kukak Village and Devils Cove here: